 By the end of my playing I was honestly quite surprised at the amount of content present within Just Dance 2016 and just how in-depth the options are for dancing your way.
 I feel as though the setlist was strong enough within the game while providing great variety, but can't help but feel that the Just Dance Unlimited addition would greatly improve the length of your gameplay with the title.
 The songs within there are mostly all great, fairly current and well known though not needed for a great time within the game.
 Just Dance 2016 is a very flash and entertaining title which provides a great dancing space for those that are looking to have a great time.
 You and up to five others for a total of six players can dance at once with the camera of phone with easy to setup play.
 Easy to dance, easy to play and an overall highly entertaining title.

-Review Done on Just Dance 2016 for Xbox One
+Just Dance 2016 Review on Xbox One

 Review Code Provided by Ubisoft